 Reduce noise with Ecoease secondary glazing

 According to a census carried out in 2014 83% of us live in urban areas.
-Living in towns and cities often means a fast-paced lifestyle, but alongside this there are associated problems.
-These include increased traffic, pollution and its negative health effects, and noise pollution.
+Living in towns and cities often means a fast-paced lifestyle.
+Alongside this there are associated problems.
+These include increased traffic.
+Pollution and its negative health effects.
+Also noise pollution!

 Noise pollution is the term used to describe the harmful effect of too much outdoor noise.
 This build-up of noise can be due to traffic or sounds from building sites or repairs.
 It can also be due to noisy neighbours, loud music or barking dogs.
 Large gatherings of people, pubs at closing time and more.
-As a result of these sounds can bombard the brain and an inability to switch off the noise can lead to hearing loss, anxiety and even cardiovascular problems.
+As a result of these sounds can bombard the brain.
+As a consequence an inability to switch off the noise can lead to hearing loss, anxiety and even cardiovascular problems.

 According to the World Health Organisation, “Traffic noise alone is harmful to the health of almost every third person in the WHO European Region.
 One in five Europeans is regularly exposed to sound levels at night that could significantly damage health.”
-When we enter our homes we want to be able to turn off this outside din, but that is often easier said than done.
+When we enter our homes we want to be able to turn off this outside din.
+However, that is often easier said than done.

-Many properties in urban areas have old windows and doors and poor insulation, meaning outside noise can still permeate inside your home.
+Many properties in urban areas have old windows and doors and poor insulation.
+Thus outside noise can still permeate inside your home.
 A lot of improvements to your property that can help insulate against outside sound can be expensive.
 For example new double-glazed windows or soundproofed walls and ceilings.
 If you don’t own your property you are unlikely to want to pay money for something that you may not get the benefit of.
-If you are a landlord, you may decide that you will not recover the additional expenditure of expensive upgrades.
+If you are a landlord, you may decide that you will not recover the additional cost of expensive upgrades.

 How can Ecoease secondary glazing help?